A cross-platform simplenote-syncing note-taking app inspired by Notational Velocity.

 If you prefer to run from your git clone, you can just invoke python on nvpy.py, or on the nvpy package directory.

-The example nvpy.cfg shows how you can configure the font family and size, configure nvpy to save and load notes as clear text, disable simplenote syncing, and so forth.
+The example nvpy.cfg shows how you can configure the font family and size, the widget theme (!) configure nvpy to save and load notes as clear text, disable simplenote syncing, and so forth.

 nvPY was designed for lightning-speed note-taking and management with the keyboard.
 As you type words in the search bar, the list of notes found will be refined.
 In the default search mode (“gstyle”), it finds notes that contain all the words you enter.
 For example: